Jonahss/fruitstrap/README.md

 * Xcode must be installed, along with the SDK for your iOS version.

 ## Installation

-* Clone git repository anywhere on your Mac `git clone https://github.com/tborys/fruitstrap/`
+* Open terminal and browse to a location where you would like to clone git repository on your Mac and type following: `git clone https://github.com/tborys/fruitstrap/`
-* Open terminal and navigate to the fruitstrap directory and execute the following commands:
+* Navigate to the fruitstrap directory and execute the following commands:

-`> make fruitstrap`
+`> make fruitstrap` - this will create fruitstrap file which deploys your app

-`> sudo cp fruitstrap /usr/bin/`
+`> sudo cp fruitstrap /usr/bin/` - this copies created fruitstrap file into your PATH directory, it provides an access to fruitstrap application from any location

-* Open new terminal and execute the following command
+* Execute the following command

 `> fruitstrap`

-* This should return:
+* If everything went as expected, terminal output should return:

 `> usage: fruitstrap [-d/--debug] [-i/--id device_id] -b/--bundle bundle.app [-a/--args arguments] [-t/--timeout timeout seconds)]`